 Donna Figurski 20:52

 Yeah.
 And there are many.
-There’s certainly many.
+There are certainly many.

 Bill Gasiamis 20:58

 So, what were you doing for work?
-When your husband, David, had a stroke?
+When did your husband, David, have a stroke?
 How were you going about your life?

 Donna Figurski 21:12

 Well, I was a first-grade teacher.
 And so when David had his brain injury, and I called the paramedics, and from the ambulance, I called my secretary at my school and said, get me a substitute for today.
 And I didn’t know really what this entailed.

 When I asked when we got in the ambulance, I asked the paramedics if they could drop me off at home afterward.
 I mean, don’t even go there.
 You know, it’s like, that’s where my mind was, I had no idea.